Force India to remain in F1 under new name after takeover

 British-based Force India was excluded from this year’s championship after going into administration last month.

-A consortium of investors led by Stroll — the father of Williams F1 driver Lance Stroll — moved in to save Force India and its 400 employees by bringing it out of administration and wiping out its debts.
+A consortium of investors led by Stroll — the father of Williams F1 driver Lance Stroll — moved in to save Force India and its 400 employees by bringing it out of administration.

 The sale of the business to the new consortium — known as Racing Point UK Limited — has officially gone through and the renamed team can resume racing at this weekend’s Belgian Grand Prix at Spa-Francorchamps.